The dinner at Huaca Pucllana was fabulous.

 We got to meet some of the principals from the two major wine (and pisco) producers supporting this stage of the trip, our flying visit to Peru, Tacama and Santiago Queirolo.
 Apologies in advance for the quality of the photos – I did not get a shot of our second course (seared squid) in time – I forgot to get a snap off and so what you have is the cut short version.
 Sorry, sorry, sorry.

-We had cocktails to start (Pisco Sour, of course, along with a Manhattan made using pisco instead of whiskey, called an El Capitan.)
-We also got a very brief but passionate introduction to Pisco from Jose Antonio Olaechea, the owner and head of Tacama Winery in the Ica Valley.
+We had cocktails to start (Pisco Sour, of course, along with a Manhattan made using Pisco instead of whisky, called an El Capitan.)
+We got to meet several members of the Queirolo family, one of whom had to dash off (politics in Peru is in flux right now – the previous President had just resigned and Vice President had only been sworn in that afternoon, which may explain the frosty reception Igor and I had received from the guards at the Presidential Palace that morning.)
+We also got a very brief but passionate introduction to Pisco from José Antonio Olaechea, the owner and head of Tacama Winery in the Ica Valley.

 After visiting this ancient temple site during the day, it was amazing to see the massive adobe brick structures lit up at night.

 We started with a sparse crowd, but a couple of MWs joined us as the evening wore on and we were nearly a full crew by the end.

 More on the food lately, but a wonderful start to our tour.